What Is College Accreditation and How Does It Work?

 What Is Accreditation?

-College accreditation is imparted by a group of evaluative bodies called accrediting agencies.
-They periodically examine each school's curricular offerings to confirm that each institution provides students with a quality education.
+In the U.S., accreditation is awarded by independent accrediting agencies.
+These organizations periodically examine schools' curricular offerings to confirm that accredited colleges are providing students with a quality education.

-In the United States, there is no federal regulation of higher education as it concerns academic quality and standards; instead, each state maintains their own policies.
-Since state governments provide loose oversight, some institutions engage in dishonest practices and deliver low-quality education.
-Thus, independent accreditation bodies are the only way for prospective students to verify an institution's educational merits.
+Since many state governments only provide loose oversight, some schools may engage in dishonest practices and deliver low-quality education.
+Independent accreditation bodies are a good way for prospective students to verify an institution's educational merits.

 Regional vs. National Accreditation

 Colleges can earn institutional accreditation from regional and/or national accrediting agencies.

 Generally, regional accreditors are known to have more rigorous quality standards.
 Credits earned from regionally accredited institutions tend to be more widely accepted and transferable than those earned from nationally accredited colleges and universities.